Skip to main content

 Some platforms get this right.
 Supabase deserves huge credit here – their consistent MCP-supported environment works beautifully with tools like Lovable and Bolt.new.
 When your database, authentication, real-time subscriptions, and edge functions all share the same client patterns and error handling, AI tools can reason about your entire stack instead of just fragments.

-Think about it: an AI assistant that can deploy your code, query your database, and handle authentication through a unified API is fundamentally different from one that can only suggest React components while you manually handle everything else.
-The Model Context Protocol (MCP) is making this vision real, but it requires backend platforms that are designed for AI collaboration from the ground up.
+Think about it: an AI assistant that can deploy your code, query your database, and handle authentication through a unified CLI is fundamentally different from one that can only suggest React components while you manually handle everything else.
+CLI-native platforms make this real — when every operation is a shell command, any agent with terminal access becomes a full-stack developer.

 This is why coherent backend platforms matter for vibe coding – not because they're magical, but because they eliminate the integration complexity that breaks your flow.
-Whether it's Supabase's unified PostgreSQL ecosystem, Codehooks' serverless simplicity (app.crudlify() handles database, APIs, and jobs in one abstraction), or other platforms designed for consistency, the key is having fewer moving parts that work together seamlessly.
+Whether it's Supabase's unified PostgreSQL ecosystem, Codehooks' CLI-native serverless simplicity (coho deploy and app.crudlify() handle everything in one abstraction), or other platforms designed for consistency, the key is having fewer moving parts that work together seamlessly.

 What Makes Infrastructure Vibe-Friendly (A Slightly Biased Take)